3b/3bgl-shader/README.md

 a symbol which will be automatically converted from `lisp-style` to `glslStyle`, or it can be a list of `(lisp-name "glslName")` to provide an explicit translation.

+#### Running the example programs

+Example program uses GLUT and GLU, and expects GLSL version 330.
+Most lisp lisp dependencies should be available in quicklisp, aside from possibly [mathkit](https://github.com/lispgames/mathkit).

+Load `3bgl-shader-example.asd` through ASDF or Quicklisp, then run `(3bgl-shader-example:run-example)`.
+That should create a window with a spinning teapot, hit `0`-`5` keys to try the various example shaders.

+If that is working, you can open example-shaders.lisp in emacs and edit them and recompile as usual from slime (C-c C-c etc).